flytbase/flytdocs/source/docs/FlytOS/GettingStarted/EdisonGuide.rst

 **Image flash**

 .. note:: This step is exactly similar to the standard method of flashing Intel Edison board.
 The following guide is ONLY for Linux users.
-Windows users could follow `this <https://software.intel.com/en-us/flashing-firmware-on-your-intel-edison-board-windows>`_ and MacOS user could use `this guide <https://software.intel.com/en-us/node/637974#manual-flash-process>`_.
+Windows users could follow `this <https://software.intel.com/en-us/flashing-firmware-on-your-intel-edison-board-windows>`_ and MacOS users could use `this guide <https://software.intel.com/en-us/node/637974#manual-flash-process>`_.

 1. Unzip the downloaded file flyt*.zip to any location.
 2. Plug a USB cable into the USB port labeled OTG.